Foreign tax credit

 - Exclude donations from the tax base at up to 2% of total gross wages on which NSIC were paid in the past year.

-Donations to public benefit organisations are not considered non-business expenses if the company has chosen method 1 or 2 and does not exceed mentioned limits.
+Donations to public benefit organisations are not considered non-business expenses if the company has chosen method 3 (the total amount of donation), method 1 or 2 does not exceed mentioned limits.

 Large investment relief (LIR)

 No new LIRs are granted after 2017.
 According to transition rules, LIR may still be claimed by reducing CIT on declared dividends for LIR applications filed before 2018.

 Free ports and special economic zones (SEZs)

 Companies operating in a free port or SEZ are entitled to CIT and RET relief.
 These areas include the free ports of Ventspils and Riga and the SEZs of Rezekne, Latgale, and Liepaja.

 Qualifying companies may claim CIT relief of up to 80% of the CIT charged on dividends.

 RET relief amounts to 80%.
 In addition, a municipality that issues binding rules has the power to reduce the percentage amount of an RET relief to 10% of the tax charge (without applying any other rebates).